DCMA Italy welcomes Assistant Secretary of Defense for Sustainment

 |0

-This work, DCMA Italy welcomes Assistant Secretary of Defense for Sustainment [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DCMA Italy welcomes Assistant Secretary of Defense for Sustainment, by Elizabeth Szoke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT